vancluever/terraform-provider-acme/.github/ISSUE_TEMPLATE/provider-bugs-feature-requests-questions.md

 Please also understand that there are other issues that we will not be able to really troubleshoot for you or reliably provide support on:

-* Transient network issues: Please check your network configuration, contact CA you are working with, and/or contact your service provider(s).
+* Transient network issues: Please check your network configuration, contact the CA you are working with, and/or contact your service provider(s).
 * General Terraform configuration issues: Please refer to the [Terraform community page](https://www.terraform.io/community) for links to where best to direct your request.

 Thanks!